pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

 )
 ```

-Currently, we are using checkpoints to save memory between calls in LangGraph.
 In Swarm, I couldn't find a built-in memory management feature, so if we needed to manage it, we would have to implement our own solution to maintain conversation history.

-### 4. Tracking Requests
+### 4. Tracking

-As expected of an experimental library, Swarm offers deep debugging logging that helps in understanding agent behavior and interactions, but it lacks built-in tracking or monitoring capabilities.
+As expected of an experimental library, it offers deep debugging logging that helps in understanding agent behavior and interactions.
+However, it lacks built-in tracking or monitoring capabilities.

 To track requests by default, our solution uses Langsmith, which provides a detailed structure of the nodes and the actions taken at each step.
-During this migration, we lost that feature and had to re-implement it using decorators.
+I had to implement this tracking manually using decorators.

-### 5. Streaming with Swarm
+### 5. Streaming

-The library supports streaming responses, which can be particularly useful for providing a more responsive user experience.
-Here's an example of how to use streaming with Swarm:
+The library also supports streaming responses, which can be particularly useful for providing a more responsive user experience.&#x20;

+Here's an example of how to use streaming:

 ```python
 def stream(self, id, messages, debug=False):